 (h) Deadline which falls on day neither house in session; effect.
-In the event that any deadline prescribed in this rule falls on a day that neither house of the legislature is in session, such deadline shall be observed on the next following day that either house is in session.
+In the event that any deadline prescribed in this rule falls on a day that neither house of the legislature is in session, such deadline shall be observed on

 - (i) Bills introduced in odd-numbered years after deadlines; effect.
 Bills may be introduced by members and committees in regular sessions occurring in an odd-numbered year after the times prescribed in (b) and (d) of this rule, but there shall be no final action thereon by either house during the session when introduced.
 Such bills shall be held over for consideration at the next succeeding regular session held in an even-numbered year. - (j) Modification of schedule of deadlines for introduction and consideration of bills; procedure.
 In any regular session a concurrent resolution may be adopted by the affirmative vote of not less than a majority of the members then elected (or appointed) and qualified of each house setting forth a different schedule of deadlines for introduction and consideration of bills for that session and the provisions of such concurrent resolution shall apply to such session notwithstanding provisions of this rule to the contrary. - (k) Bill consideration deadline; exceptions.
-No bills shall be considered by the Legislature after April 9, 2005, during the 2005 regular session and after April 8, 2006, during the 2006 regular session except bills vetoed by the Governor, the omnibus appropriation act and the omnibus reconciliation spending limit bill provided for under K.S.A.
+No bills shall be considered by the Legislature after April 4, 2009, during the 2009 regular session and after April 10, 2010, during the 2010 regular session except bills vetoed by the Governor, the omnibus appropriation act and the omnibus reconciliation spending limit bill provided for under K.S.A.
 75-6702 and amendments thereto.
 This subsection (k) may be suspended for the consideration of a specific bill or bills not otherwise exempt under this subsection by the affirmative vote of a majority of the members then elected (or appointed) and qualified in the house in which the bill is to be considered.